MatthewLJensen/racket-interpreter/readme.md

 32
 ```

+In order to test read, run one of the scripts in the _scripts/requires_input_ directory.
+It will prompt you to enter a value to determine the iterations/value to compute.
 ### Built-in Values
 There is currently only 1 built in value, pi.
 It is tested within both the _circleAreaFunction.track_ and _circleArea.track_ tests.